August 10th, 2015

 Wanna knock ‘em dead?
 Nothing’s more killer than effective communication within your team.
-Back in the old days, you had to rely on a combination of the following:
+Unfortunately, many teams still rely on a combination of largely unproductive (and equally boring) meetings, communicating through cluttered inboxes and chat messages, and praying that everyone is reading each other’s minds.

 But you should leave the hail marys for the football field.
 The success of your project begins and ends with effective communication.
-And that’s not just for the customers, either.
 A team where no one knows what the heck is going on is destined to crash and burn, and that’s not the type of killer strategies we suggest you employ here.

 1. Say “No” to Email

 And it’s not just your inbox.
-Your team members have the same problem with this time sucking “friend.”
+Your team members have the same problem.

 If you want to improve your communication with your team, you’ve got to stop sending an endless stream of messages to their inbox.
 According to this statistic, the average worker spends 28% of their day trapped inside their inbox.
 If you extend that to a five-day work week, your team is spending approximately a day and a half in email alone.